 - Finding that certain skills one learns can be converted to other fields and positively influence different aspects of daily life.

 During bi-weekly meetings for a period of ten months, children and their parents not only learn the art of baking bread and pastries, but are also introduced to ingredients, nutrition matters and healthy diet.
 Together, they learn about work instruments and learn different skills related to dough preparation, baking process, decoration, storage and packing.
 Each meeting includes theoretical learning and practical work, so the participants leave in the end with a product as the fruit of their hands work as well as sheets for a handbook with facts, reminders and recipes.
 Experts give lectures and professional instructions, the staff of the bakery introduces the practical work processes and social workers, who organized the meetings, interject the emotional and therapeutic process.

 The work stations installed in our in-house bakery were funded by the Swiss friends of Neve Hanna, who also contributed to the first year of activity of this workshop project (2016-2017).
 In the first round, six children with their mothers are involved.
-For 2018, we plan to expand the number of participants ultimately including not only Jewish families but Muslim-Bedouin families and thereby contributing to further to Neve Hanna’s efforts and projects to promote peaceful coexistence and a shared community.
+In 2018, we expanded the number of participants ultimately including not only Jewish families but Muslim-Bedouin families and thereby contributing to further to Neve Hanna’s efforts and projects to promote peaceful coexistence and a shared community.